Brazil's Rousseff as popular as ever

 The increases in Rousseff’s popularity are within the two percentage point margin of error of the March 8-11 poll of 2,002 people.

-Rousseff made her most significant gains in approval in the poor, drought-stricken Northeast of Brazil, a region that was once a solid bastion of PT support, but which has seen the rapid rise of a possible election rival, Eduardo Campos of the Brazilian Socialist Party (PSB).
+Rousseff made her most significant gains in approval in the poor, drought-stricken Northeast of Brazil, a region that was once a solid bastion of support for the ruling Workers’ Party (PT) but which has seen the rapid rise of a possible election rival, Eduardo Campos of the Brazilian Socialist Party (PSB).